Are you a recent South Australian university graduate looking to contribute to the success of our state?

 - At this stage, successful applicants will be advised that they have been nominated for a position (this does not constitute an employment offer) and will be asked to complete a Department of Human Services Screening Check.

-- Following a successfully completed Screening Check, formal offers of employment will be made in December to successful applicants for a commencement in the 2020 Graduate Program in mid-late February 2020.
+- Following a successfully completed Screening Check, formal offers of employment will be made to successful applicants.

 I have a postgraduate degree (including Graduate Certificate, Graduate Diploma, Masters degree, or PhD), am I eligible to apply?

-Yes, provided it has been completed within the past three years and will be complete by the end of 2019 – please see our ‘Who we are looking for’ section for further details.
+Yes, provided it has been completed within the past three years.
+Please see our ‘Who we are looking for’ section for further details.

 I have a Diploma/Advanced Diploma, am I eligible to apply?